vmware/cloud-director-extension-standard-library/add-on/multi-instance-skeleton/index.md

-# Solution Add-On Skeleton
+# Solution Multi-Instance Add-On Skeleton

+The Multi-Instance Add-On is designed to be installed multiple times, creating a copy of all its elements for each instance.
+To ensure uniqueness between instances, vendors must guarantee unique specifications for elements, which can be achieved using template expressions in the manifest.yaml file.

+Each add-on instance is identified by a unique name, providing the necessary level of uniqueness, as per the SDK.

-Multi-instance add-on feature allow vendors to design their solutions for better scalability, availability, partitioning and performance by encapsulating their minimal unit of business into a solution add-on instance.
-With such level of granularity providers could gain certain flexibility while designing their offerings by mixing and matching various add-ons instances to fit their scopes of business.
+Additionally, the Multi-Instance Add-On feature allows vendors to design their solutions for better scalability, availability, partitioning, and performance.
+By encapsulating the minimal unit of business into a solution add-on instance, providers can gain flexibility while designing their offerings.
+They can mix and match various add-on instances to fit their scopes of business, offering a more tailored and versatile solution.

-Examples of scopes of business:
+Examples of scopes of business include:

-- span across multiple tenants
+- Spanning across multiple tenants
-- bound to a single tenant
+- Being bound to a single tenant
-- managed by single tenant
+- Being managed by a single tenant
-- bound to a cluster
+- Being bound to a cluster
-- span across multiple clusters
+- Spanning across multiple clusters
-- bound to a single storage profile
+- Being bound to a single storage profile
-- span across multiple storage profiles
+- Spanning across multiple storage profiles
-- bond to LDAP group
+- Being bound to an LDAP group
-- etc.
+- And more.

-The Skeleton and most of the add-ons capture user input via UI Plugin and REST or MQTT APIs into a Runtime Defined Entities which later are processed by a backend service hosted on a virtual appliance under a Solution Landing Zone.
-The implementation of such flow further requires a right bundle with set of management rights for the created Runtime Defined Entities, a role including these rights and a Cloud Director local account assigned with the role, used back the backend virtual appliance.
+The Skeleton and most add-ons capture user input through UI Plugin and REST or MQTT APIs, creating Runtime Defined Entities.
+These entities are later processed by a backend service hosted on a virtual appliance within a Solution Landing Zone.
+Implementing this flow requires a proper bundle with a set of management rights for the created Runtime Defined Entities, a role that includes these rights, and a Cloud Director local account assigned with the role to interact with the backend virtual appliance.

 ## Skeleton Add-On Manifest